caesarc6/caesarc6/README.md

-- 👋 Hi, I’m @caesarc6
+- 👋 Hi, I’m caesar!
-- 👀 I’m interested in creating helpful applications
+- 👀 I’m interested in creating helpful innovative software on the internet of things
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently studying data science
-- 💞️ I’m looking to collaborate on web frameworks, api(s), python
+- 💞️ I’m looking to collaborate open source projects that i I am interested in
-- 📫 How to reach me by visiting my personal site or through my email
+- 📫 Reach me by visiting my personal site or through my email - (#adding a contact tab soon!)

 <!---
 caesarc6/caesarc6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.